sjaturner/textscope/README.md

 ## Rust version

-This is really just an excuse to write some Rust.
+This is just an excuse to write some Rust.

 I appear to be using this: